yohasebe/monadic-chat/docs/basic-apps.md

 ![Second Opinion app icon](../assets/icons/second-opinion.png ':size=40')

-When you ask a question to the AI, it generates an answer to that question, but to verify the validity of that answer, it throws the same question to the same LLM model and compares the answers.
+When you ask a question to this AI agent, it generates an answer to that question, but to verify the validity of that answer, it also throws the same question to the same LLM model and compares the answers.
 This application can be used to prevent hallucinations or misunderstandings in AI responses.

 <details>
 <summary>second_opinion_app.rb</summary>